thomasmarsh/python-turtle/turtle.md

 >>> foo1 = Foo(1)
 ```

 We create an instance of a `Foo` object by calling the class like a function: `Foo(1)`.
 In this case we assigned it to the variable `foo1`. `foo1` now refers to an instance of the class `Foo`.
 If that's too abstract, we can go to a graphics example.
-In the graphics module we're using, we can say `p = Point(10, 10)`. `Point` is the class which is the prototype for all points. `p` is a new instance of this `Point` class, an object that we can use and which stores it's position at (10, 10).
+In the graphics module we're using, we can say `p = Point(10, 10)`. `Point` is the class which is the prototype for all points. `p` is a new instance of this `Point` class, an object that we can use and which stores its position at (10, 10).
 The class `Point` doesn't know anything about the position (10, 10) - it's just the factory for making instances of `Point` objects.

 > _What's a Foo?_
 >